-On February 13, 2023, the Company executed an agreement with SDTC in respect of a new government program (Pre-Commercial Trial and Multi Cathode Piloting Hub) (the "SDTC Pre-Commercial Project") which will provide the Company up to \$10,000,000 (\$3,284,507 received as at September 30, 2023) in funding from SDTC in stages.
+On February 13, 2023, the Company executed an agreement with SDTC in respect of a new government program (Pre-Commercial Trial and Multi Cathode Piloting Hub) (the "SDTC Pre-Commercial Project") which will provide the Company up to \$10,000,000 (\$3,284,507 received as at March 31, 2023) in funding from SDTC in stages.
 The funds are non-dilutive, and non-repayable and are intended to support the Company's design, construction, and operation of a multi-cathode piloting hub in Candiac.
 The initial project timeline is from January 1, 2023 to December 31, 2025.

-The funds from the SDTC Pre-Commercial Project will be paid to the Company in four (4) instalments plus the release of a final 10% hold-back upon satisfactory review and approval of the project by SDTC.
-The instalments from SDTC will be paid to the Company at the beginning of each of the four (4) Milestones and will be initially recognized within deferred liabilities.
+The funds from the SDTC Pre-Commercial Project will be paid to the Company in four (4) instalments plus the remaining unpaid release of a final 10% hold-back upon satisfactory review and approval of the project by SDTC.
+The instalments from SDTC will be paid to the Company at the beginning of each of the four (4) Milestones.

-During the nine months ended September 30, 2023, the Company received Milestone 1 funds of \$3,284,507.
+During the three months ended March 31, 2023, the Company received Milestone 1 funds of \$3,284,507.